RidgeRun/openfd/docs/index.rst

 to a target board in a variety of ways.

-Most of the steps required to prepare a bootable SD card, flash some NAND memory with U-Boot, and many other scenarios in which the engineer has to spend a lot of time executing manual steps to get the code in the board, can be simplified and automated using this installer.
+Most of the steps required to prepare a bootable SD card, flash some NAND memory with U-Boot, and many other scenarios, can be simplified and automated using this installer.

 Installation modes
 ------------------